 Fitness/Sport Training Program Design:

 Everyone has different physical limitations and goals.
 A custom program designed and supported by an athletic trainer can safely push your limitations and get you closer to your goals.
-Whether you’re a collegiate athlete, a professional athlete, an active retiree, or a former athlete getting back into the game, IDMI is your partner in fitness and sports training.
+Whether you’re a collegiate athlete, a professional athlete, an active retiree, or a former athlete getting back into the game, ISMI is your partner in fitness and sports training.

 Certified Pilates Rehabilitation